 Housing

 One of the program's main objectives is to integrate students to the Spanish society.
 We feel that a well-placed student will benefit most of his or her experience abroad.
-The Program assists students in finding housing either Spanish host families or in residencies.
-Access to the latter is somewhat restricted depending on available space.
-Students indicate their preferences on housing and every effort is made to accommodate them to their choices.
-Full year students have the option of moving into shared apartments during the second semester of their stay.
+The Program finds host families for students trying to accommodate their expressed references.

 Prior to arrival, students are informed of their housing situation and address as well as the expenses entailed.
-Students pay their housing directly.
+Students are charged for the full semester through GU student accounts.
 One must remember that living expenses in Madrid are high and the program tries to find reasonably priced housing.

 Once in Spain, the Program Asssitant monitors their stay and helps students with their adjustments.
 If the housing placement is not satisfactory, the student is helped to find a new location.